stefanogelli92/geo_ita/README.md

   porretta terme  Alto Reno Terme   Bologna  BO  Emilia romagna         6953            37062                37      Alto Reno Terme             NaN                  Bologna               8        Nord-est    BO         Emilia-Romagna
 ```
 - **Geographical DataQuality**:
-    <br>From a dataset and all possible geographical information (regione, provincia, comune, coordinate) this method check the dataquality and return a list of warning with the correction (when possible).
+    <br>This method assesses the quality of a dataset containing geographical information (such as Regione, Provincia, Comune, or coordinates) and returns a list of warnings regarding potential inconsistencies.
+When possible, the method also suggests corrections to improve the data quality.
 ```python
 # Usage
 from geo_ita.enrich_dataframe import GeoDataQuality